Bobthebuilder21-stacked/bob-os-desktop-experience/README.md

-# Welcome to your Lovable project
+# Welcome to Bob os

-TODO: Document your project here
+hello this is a project that look like linux but is not